opensearch-project/documentation-website/_search-plugins/search-pipelines/personalize-search-ranking.md

 # Personalize search ranking processor

-The `personalize_search_ranking` search response processor intercepts a search response and uses [Amazon Personalize](https://aws.amazon.com/personalize/) to rerank search results according to their ranking by Amazon Personalize.
+The `personalize_search_ranking` search response processor intercepts a search response and uses [Amazon Personalize](https://aws.amazon.com/personalize/) to rerank search results according to their Amazon Personalize ranking.
 This ranking is based on the user's past behavior and metadata about the search items and the user.

 To use the `personalize_search_ranking` processor, you must first install the Amazon Personalize Search Ranking (`opensearch-search-processor`) plugin.
-For detailed steps, see [Installing and configuring the Amazon Personalize Search Ranking plugin](https://docs.aws.amazon.com/personalize/latest/dg/opensearch-plugin-install.html).
+For detailed instructions, see [Installing and configuring the Amazon Personalize Search Ranking plugin](https://docs.aws.amazon.com/personalize/latest/dg/opensearch-plugin-install.html).
 {: .important}

 ## Request fields